Kieron Moore (Irish actor)

-Kieron Moore (born Ciarán Ó hAnnracháin, anglicised as Kieron O'Hanrahan) (5 October 1924 – 15 July 2007) was an Irish film and television actor whose career was at its peak in the 1950s and 1960s.
-He played Count Vronsky in the film adaptation of Anna Karenina starring Vivien Leigh.
+Kieron Moore (born Kieron O'Hanrahan, Ciarán Ó hAnnracháin; 5 October 1924 – 15 July 2007) was an Irish actor, journalist and social activist.
+He played leading and supporting roles in both Britain and Hollywood from the late 1940s through the 1960s, notably portraying Count Vronsky in the 1948 film adaptation of Anna Karenina starring Vivien Leigh.

+After retiring from acting in the 1970s, Moore joined the Catholic Agency for Overseas Development and became an associate editor of the newspaper The Universe.

 Early years

 Moore was raised in County Cork in an Irish-speaking household.
-His father, Peadar Ó hAnnracháin (born 1873) (also known as Peter/Peadar Hourihane and Peadar O'Hourihane) was a writer and poet, and a staunch supporter of the Irish language.
-Peadar, a son of Seaghan Ó hAnnracháin (born 1834) and Máire Ní Dhonabháin (also born 1834) and who was one of the first organisers for Conradh na Gaeilge (Gaelic League), was twice imprisoned by the British during the Irish War of Independence.
-Peadar lived with his parents and his sister, Áine Ní Annracháin (born 1885), and his niece, Máirín Ní Dhiomasaig (born 1903), at 14 Poundlick, Skibbereen, County Cork in 1911.
-He also wrote for the Southern Star newspaper for many years and had been its editor.
+His father was Peadar Ó hAnnracháin (born 1873) (also known as Peter/Peadar Hourihane and Peadar O'Hourihane) was a writer and poet, and a staunch supporter of the Irish language.
+His mother, Máire Ní Dheasmhumhnaigh (born 1888), was also known as Mary Desmond.

-His mother, Máire Ní Dheasmhumhnaigh (born 1888), also known as Mary Desmond, was the daughter of Dónal Ó Deasmhumhnaigh (born 1851) and Nóra Ní Bhriain of Kinsale.
-Several members of Kieron's family pursued careers in the arts.
+Several members of Moore's family pursued careers in the arts.
 His sister Neasa Ní Annracháin was a stalwart of the Raidió Éireann Players, while his brother, Fachtna, was director of music at the station, and a second sister, Bláithín Ní Annracháin, played the harp with the National Symphony Orchestra.
 Following his family's move to Dublin, Moore attended Coláiste Mhuire, an Irish-language school.

 Later, his medical studies at University College Dublin were cut short when he was invited to join the players at the Abbey Theatre.

-On 4 December 1947 at St Patrick's Church, Soho Square, London, he married the English actress Barbara White (1923–2013) whom he acted with in The Voice Within (1946) and Mine Own Executioner (1947).
-The reception was in the Savoy Hotel.